 Will was one of the original 12 young men that started YMEN back in 1996.
 He stayed with the organization and graduated college from Olivet Nazarene University as the FIRST African American male to get a degree in elementary education in the school’s 100-year history.
 After teaching at both Catalyst School and LEARN Charter School, Will joined the YMEN team full time as our Program Director.
 He and his wife, Denise live in the Lawndale community and run YMEN’s college residential program for students who attend local colleges and universities.
 Will is a lead instructor in Dare to Be King and YMEN’s Big Biz Entrepreneurship class.

 You have heard it said, “Behind every good man is a great woman.”
 It is true that behind this male-oriented organization is a talented and caring woman that provides the organization and infrastructure to keep the YMEN machine going.
-Having been trained in youth leadership from LeaderTreks and achieving a Master’s Degree from Wheaton College, Nancy moved into the North Lawndale community to use these gifts to serve our young people.
-While her focus is administrative, Nancy teaches in our JAM program and shares her love of visual arts with our Arts Alive program.
+Having been a youth pastor for several years Alecia has been able to minister to our children in different ways.
+Alecia has her Bachelors degree in Fine Arts and Fashion Design and with her skills and infectous energy she has been leading our young ladies fashion group “12:12” While her focus is administrative, Alecia teaches in our Dare to Be Queen program and shares her love of visual arts with our Arts Alive program.

 Victor Roberts, Facilities Coordinator

 Victor Roberts has been connected to YMEN since our beginning.
 Two of his children attended YMEN, both going on to earn Master’s Degrees; and currently, four of his grandchildren are in YMEN and PEARL.
 Victor provides his carpentry expertise to YMEN in managing 5 buildings and 12 additional property lots.